Peak Age of Information in Priority Queueing Systems: Queues with Buffer Size One

 \subsection{Exact Analysis for M/M/1/1+$\mathbf{\sum1^{*}}$ Type Queues}

-In this subsection we consider a special case where the processing time $P_{i}$ is $exp(\mu_{i})$ for all $i$ and discuss how to calculate $\boldsymbol{E}[W_{i}]$ and $\boldsymbol{E}[G_{i}]$.
-Knowing the LST of $W_{i}$ can help us obtain both $\boldsymbol{E}[W_{i}]$ and $\boldsymbol{E}[G_{i}]$, so in this subsection we focus on calculating LST of $W_{i}.$ Since $W_{i}$ is not affected by which packet we reject when the buffer is full, in this subsection, we assume that we reject the most recent arrivals.
-We adopt the method used to characterize the busy period in \cite{conway2003theory} to characterize the LST of $W_{i}$, i.e., $\boldsymbol{E}[e^{-sW_{i}}]$.
-Let $B_{i}(t)$ be the number of priority $i$ packets in buffer $i$ at time $t$, $B_{i}(t)\in\{0,1\}$.
-Let $J(t)\in\{0,1,...,k\}$ be the packet that is in service at time $t$, where $J(t)=0$ means the server is idling.
+In this subsection we consider a special case where the processing time $P_{i}$ is exponentially distributed with $\boldsymbol{E}[P_{i}]=\frac{1}{\mu_{i}}$ for $i=1,2,...,k$.
+Knowing the LST of $W_{i}$ can help us obtain both $\boldsymbol{E}[W_{i}]$ and $\boldsymbol{E}[G_{i}]$, so in this subsection we focus on calculating LST of $W_{i}.$ Since $W_{i}$ is not affected by which packet we keep in the buffer, in this subsection, we assume new arrivals are rejected if the buffer is full.
+We adopt the method used to characterize the busy period in \cite{conway2003theory} to derive the LST of $W_{i}$, i.e., $\boldsymbol{E}[e^{-sW_{i}}]$.
+Let $B_{i}(t)$ be the number of packets in buffer $i$ at time $t$ with $B_{i}(t)\in\{0,1\}$.
+Let $J(t)\in\{0,1,...,k\}$ be the packet class that is in service at time $t$, where $J(t)=0$ means the server is idling.
 The vector $S(t)=(J(t),B_{1}(t),...,B_{k}(t))$ thus indicates the state of the system at time $t$.
-Obtaining the stationary state seen by packets that enter the system (which are not all the arrivals) is crucial for our analysis, so in the following we introduce an approach to find its stationary probability.
 From PASTA \cite{kulkarni2016modeling} we know that the time average performance of the system is the same as that seen by Poisson arrivals.
-If a packet from class $i$ sees $B_{i}(t)=0$, it then enters the buffer if the server is busy, or enters the server directly if the server is idling.
-Thus the state that an entering packet from source $i$ observes is always $B_{i}(t)=0$.
+If a packet from class $i$ arriving at time $t$ sees $B_{i}(t^{-})=0$, it then enters the buffer if the server is busy, or enters the server directly if the server is idling.
+Thus the state observed by a packet that enters buffer $i$ (right before its entering time) is always $B_{i}(t^{-})=0$.
 We let $\psi_{j}(s)=\frac{\mu_{j}}{\mu_{j}+s}$ be the LST of service time for packets from queue $j$.
-Because the service time is exponential, $\psi_{j}(s)$ is also the LST of \emph{remaining} \emph{service time} of the packet observed by an entering packet, if the packet in service is from queue $j$.
+Because the service time is exponential, $\psi_{j}(s)$ is also the LST of remaining service time of the packet observed by an entering packet, if a class $j$ packet is in service.
 Let $U_{i}$ be the remaining service time observed by a packet entering queue $i$.
-If we assume that the system starts from time 0, then we have for queue $1$ that
+If a packet from class 1 enters at time 0, then we have

 Before characterizing $\boldsymbol{E}[e^{-sW_{2}}]$ for buffer 2, we first introduce the busy period of the server.
 Let $T_{1}$ be the time period that the server is continuously busy processing packets from buffer 1, and $\eta_{1}(s)=\boldsymbol{E}[e^{-sT_{1}}]$.
 The busy period $T_{1}$ always starts from processing a packet from buffer 1.
 Suppose the processing time of this packet is of length $P_{1}=l$ and if there is more than one priority 1 packet arriving during $[0,l]$, then another busy period will start from time $l$ and the new busy period is identically distributed as $T_{1}$.
 Thus we have $\boldsymbol{E}[e^{-s(l+T_{1})}|P_{1}=l,B_{1}(l)=1]=e^{-sl}\eta_{1}(s)$.